Residential Multi-residential Business Transport Municipalities Partners About

 Different organizations representing the interests of natural gas consumers, the environment, and the public are invited to participate in the Régie's process. Énergir firmly believes in this approach and acts in a spirit of collaboration and accountability conducive to constructive dialogue.

-Énergir is regulated by the Régie de l’énergie, which annually sets the transportation, load-balancing and distribution rates, while the supply, CATS and compression rates are established on a monthly basis.
-Since November 1, 2015, the compression service costs have been integrated into the transportation service rates, due to the abolition of the former service.
+Énergir is regulated by the Régie de l’énergie, which annually sets the transportation, load-balancing, distribution rates, while the supply, CATS.
 The Régie also oversees Énergir’s operating, network-development and natural gas distribution activities.
-As part of setting Énergir’s annual rates, the Régie establishes the authorized rate of return on deemed common equity.
+As part of setting Énergir’s rates, the Régie establishes the authorized rate of return on deemed common equity.
 As well, Énergir’s supply plan is submitted to the Régie de l’énergie for approval on an annual basis. Énergir buys the natural gas required to supply its customers or receives natural gas from customers who have opted to secure their own supply of natural gas.

 Intragaz

-Intragaz operates the only two underground natural gas storage facilities in Québec in Énergir’s service area, and Énergir is also Intragaz’s only customer.
-Intragaz’s rates are approved by the Régie and established using a cost-of-service method.
+Intragaz operates the only two underground natural gas storage facilities in Quebec, both located within Énergir’s service territory. Énergir is also Intragaz’s sole customer.
+Intragaz’s rates are approved by the Régie de l’énergie, and its rate-setting methodology is based on its cost of service.

 Énergir

 Énergir's natural gas distribution activities in Québec are regulated by the Régie de l'énergie (see above).
 In addition, through subsidiaries, joint ventures and entities, Énergir is active in other business activities that are regulated by other agencies.
-Trans Quebec & Maritimes (TQM) and Champion Pipeline fall under the authority of the National Energy Board (NEB).
+Trans Quebec & Maritimes (TQM) and Champion Pipeline fall under the authority of the Canada Energy Regulator (CER).

 Trans Québec & Maritimes (TQM)